Inria-Berlin/MLaftermath/index.md

 title: Home
 ---

-# Save the date: February 10-12, in Berlin
+# Save the date: March 9-10, in Berlin

 You ran around at NeurIPS 2025, desperate to see more posters?
 This is for you.